falconical/KAE-EnKF/README.md

 This notebook guides you through what an application of the KAE EnKF could look like on a simple synthetic dataset.

+Note: The pendulum scripts use video data from https://www.youtube.com/watch?v=MpzaCCbX-z4, which is not included in this repo.

 ## Authors and acknowledgment
 #### Authors:
 Stephen A Falconer, David J.B.
 Lloyd, and Naratip Santitissadeekorn